-When you think of Tay-tay and a 1D connection, you automatically think of her brief relationship with Harry Styles, which inspired some of her huge hit album 1989.
-It was a bit of a surprise, then, to see Taylor team up with someone who'd recently given up on the One Direction dream, in the shape of now-solo Zayn, on a new track for the second 50 Shades movie.
+When you think of Taylor and a 1D connection, you automatically think Harry Styles, and their relationship that inspired some of her huge album 1989.
+Bit of a surprise, then, to see Taylor team up with now-solo Zayn, on the second Fifty Shades sountrack .
 We're sure they both had more important things to talk about, but we bet Harry's ears were burning.
-Oh well, it's nice to be missed.
 I Don't Wanna Live Forever reached Number 5.

 Enrique Iglesias and Whitney Houston

-It will come as little surprise that Enrique and Whitney didn't meet when first recording Could I Have This Kiss Forever, which started out as a ballad on Enrique's self-titled English-language debut.
-When the track was earmarked as a single, the pair met in a studio and re-recorded it, with the track becoming the lead single from Whitney's Greatest Hits.
+Enrique and Whitney didn't meet when first recording Could I Have This Kiss Forever, which started out as a ballad on Enrique's self-titled English-language debut.
+When the track was earmarked as the lead single from Whitney's Greatest Hits, the pair finally met in a studio and re-recorded it

-Whitney tries out a bit of Spanish, Enrique looks like he can't believe how lucky he is and the result is a pretty good song, if we're honest, which peaked at Number 7.
-Whitney was on a roll with the duets – her previous single had been the even more 💯 If I Told You That, with George Michael.
+Whitney tries out her Spanish, Enrique looks like he can't believe his lucky and the result is strong, if we're honest, peaking at Number 7.
+Whitney was on a roll with the duets – her previous single was the even more 💯 If I Told You That, with George Michael.

 Enrique and Kelis

-Oh look who it is – Enrique's back again, with an even stranger collaboration pal.
-In 2004, Kelis was enjoying a career resurgence with the ballsy, gritty Milkshake from her third album Tasty.
-How odd it felt, then, that sandwiched in between that banger and the equally incredible next single Trick Me was… this one.
+Oh look – Enrique again, with an even less obvious collaborator.
+In 2004, Kelis was enjoying a career resurgence with the ballsy Top 3 Milkshake from third album Tasty.
+How odd, then, that sandwiched in between that banger and the equally incredible next single Trick Me was… this one.

 We're not saying it's not a good song, because it is.
-It just felt like Kelis had been on her way to kick someone's arse, as is her thing, but kind of wandered into the wrong studio by mistake so thought she might as well record a duet while she was there.
+But it felt like Kelis had been on her way to kick someone's arse, as is her thing, but wandered into the wrong studio by mistake so thought she might as well record a duet while she was there.
 It reached Number 5.

 Another Level and Jay Z

-Another Level, the briefest of bright flames in the saturated UK boyband market in the late '90s, were only too happy to give rising star and rapper Jay Z (or Jay-Z, as he was then, before hyphens went out of fashion) a helping hand and a feature on the remix of their hit Be Alone No More.
+Another Level, the briefest of bright flames in the UK boyband market in the late '90s, were only too happy to give rising star Jay-Z a helping hand and a feature on the remix of their hit Be Alone No More.
 Whether Another Level can claim sole credit for Jay Z's megastardom is up to you.
-We wonder if Beyoncé's ever heard this one.
-Does Dane ever go out for a drink with Jay?
+We wonder if Beyoncé's even heard this one?
+Does Dane ever go for a drink with Jay?
 We need to know.

 Blue and Elton John

-Blue were arguably the biggest boyband – or should that be ladband, we're not sure – back in 2002, and when you're big, what do you really want to be?
-Why, bigger, of course!
+Blue were huge back in 2002, and when you're big, what do you really want to be?
+Bigger!
 The band covered Elton John's classic Sorry Seems To Be The Hardest Word but didn't stop there: they got him to sing on it as well.

-Blue liked so much the idea of covering a classic song, and inviting along the original artist to watch in horror, that they did it again, with Stevie Wonder on Signed, Sealed, Delivered in 2003.
+Blue liked so much the idea of covering a classic song, and inviting along the original artist to witness it in horror, that they did it again, with Stevie Wonder on Signed, Sealed, Delivered in 2003.

 Westlife and Mariah Carey

-Yes, you really did read those two names in the same heading – Mariah and Westlife hooked up on a record.
-This cover of the Phil Collins hit was originally a Mariah solo recording from her album Rainbow, and while Westlife were knocking Number 1s out of the park, they were looking for a big star collaboration.
+This cover of the Phil Collins hit was originally a Mariah solo recording from her album Rainbow, and while Westlife were knocking Number 1s out of the park, they wanted a big star collaboration.

 Despite the video being set in a studio, Mariah didn't actually re-record her vocals for the new version – why mess with perfection – but it still became Westlife's sixth consecutive chart-topper and Mariah's second Number 1 altogether.
-You might think Mariah has no recollection that this song ever existed, but she actually sang it in the UK on her recent Sweet Sweet Fantasy Tour.
+You'd think Mariah has no recollection this song ever existed, but she actually sang it in the UK on her recent Sweet Sweet Fantasy Tour.